Kern County Big Rig Accident Lawyers

 Blind Spots

-Blind spot accidents are a type of traffic crash that happens when a vehicle is in an area where another driver cannot see them.
+Blind spot accidents are a type of traffic crash that happens when a vehicle is in an area where another driver cannot see it.
 Typically, a driver’s blind spot is located on its side or behind the vehicle.

 Big rigs have massive blind spots.
 A passenger car, being much smaller than a commercial vehicle, can find itself in the blind spot for a long time before it can pass the rig.
 Passenger vehicles remain vulnerable to an accident until they leave the commercial vehicle driver’s blind spot.